stac-utils/stac-server/README.md

 The fix is to disable the WAF SQL injection rule, which is unnecessary because stac-server does not use SQL.

+## Queryables

+STAC API supports the Query Extension.
+Unlike the Filter Extension (which is not supported), the Query Extension does not (yet) define a mechanism to advertise which terms may be used in expressions.
+However, an optional defintion may be added to it soon that defines queryables endpoints the same as used with Filter Extension.
+To define these for a Collection, add a field `queryables` with the value as the JSON Schema definition of the queryables for that collection.
+This will be used for a collection's queryables resource, and removed from the Collection entity whenever that is returned.

+A non-configurable root-level queryables definition is defined with no named terms but `additionalProperties` set to `true`.

 ## Ingesting Data